Domesticity and Routine

 “The Gilded Six-Bits” is fundamentally a story about home—specifically, the ways in which domesticity can create and sustain love.
 Hurston’s narrative centers on the interactions between newlyweds Joe and Missie May, whose partnership is initially characterized and bolstered by various loving routines.
 When an outsider disrupts these routines, however, the couple’s relationship is tested.
-By exploring how Joe and Missie May navigate and ultimately overcome such disruption, Hurston suggests that domestic customs create a…(read full theme analysis)
+By exploring how Joe and Missie May navigate and ultimately overcome such disruption, Hurston suggests that domestic customs create a…read analysis of Domesticity and Routine

 Hurston contrasts deception with authenticity throughout “The Gilded Six-Bits.”
 The title itself—which refers to coins of low value covered with a thin layer of gold leaf—invokes the notion of fakery and portends the betrayal that will test Joe and Missie May’s marriage.
 Yet even as Hurston’s story highlights the many ways in which appearances frequently contrast with reality, it ultimately suggests that genuine trust can withstand even the basest deception.

 Sexuality within Joe and Missie May’s relationship is a lively, creative force, reflected in the beauty of their home, the playfulness of their interactions, and in Joe’s desire for parenthood.
 At the same time, Hurston portrays sexuality as corrupting when expressed outside of appropriate channels—namely, marriage.
 Marriage, Hurston suggests, provides an environment within which sexuality is healthy rather than a source of temptation.
-Above all, Hurston argues that sexuality is at once a creative…(read full theme analysis)
+Above all, Hurston argues that sexuality is at once a creative…read analysis of Sexuality and Marriage